-You don’t want to lay around waiting for inspiration to nip you in the butt, but at the same time you can’t seem to get your lyrical ideas onto paper.
+You don’t want to lay around waiting for inspiration to nip you in the butt in order to write your concept album, but at the same time you can’t seem to get your lyrical ideas onto paper.

-If you’re stuck in a rut, or you just don’t feel the inspiration flowing through you…
+It probably feels like you are stuck in a rut, or you just don’t feel the inspiration flowing through you.

 What I mean is, instead of saying “which words do I want to write”, take a step back, make it more broad, and then narrow it down later.